Positive Dog Training Supplies & Solutions!

 Treat Dispensing Toys

-Puppies will also enjoy the treat dispensing, puzzle toys as long as you help them figure out how to use them.
+Puppies: will also enjoy the treat dispensing, puzzle toys as long as you help them figure out how to use them.
 Start with treats that fall out easily and show your puppy how to get the treats out.

 Related articles: